 Everything from autocorrect to social media algorithms can rightly be called AI.
 While relatively simple tech like this makes certain activities easier or more enjoyable, it doesn’t necessarily have the chops to remove the challenges that stand in the way of higher sales rates.

 Difficult objections, complicated scripts, a lack of understanding about the customer, and any number of other factors can make sales more difficult.
+Some contact centers choose “free” software, as VICIdial, in a means of cutting costs without taking into account the hidden costs of the open source call center software.
 When conversations start to sour, lazy AI may recognize the problem but does little to correct it.

 For example, some solutions that claim to work in real time are only glorified alarm systems.
 They’re designed to send agents alerts when pre-set triggers are tripped.
 When a trigger occurs, like a customer voicing a frustration, the solution may alert an agent with a message like “Customer Is Angry.”